AssistantEngine/filament-assistant/README.md

 In addition to creating your own Open Functions, there are several ready-to-use implementations available to extend your assistant’s capabilities.
 Simply add the corresponding tool configuration in your config/filament-assistant.php file to integrate them.
 Here’s a quick overview:

-- **[Notion Open Function](https://github.com/AssistantEngine/open-functions-notion)**: Connects to your Notion workspace and enables functionalities such as listing databases, retrieving pages, and managing content blocks.
+- **[Notion](https://github.com/AssistantEngine/open-functions-notion)**: Connects to your Notion workspace and enables functionalities such as listing databases, retrieving pages, and managing content blocks.
-- **[GitHub Open Function](https://github.com/AssistantEngine/open-functions-github)**: Integrates with GitHub to allow repository operations like listing branches, reading files, and committing changes.
+- **[GitHub](https://github.com/AssistantEngine/open-functions-github)**: Integrates with GitHub to allow repository operations like listing branches, reading files, and committing changes.
-- **[Bitbucket Open Function](https://github.com/AssistantEngine/open-functions-bitbucket)**: Provides an interface similar to GitHub’s, enabling you to interact with Bitbucket repositories to list files, read file contents, and commit modifications.
+- **[Bitbucket](https://github.com/AssistantEngine/open-functions-bitbucket)**: Provides an interface similar to GitHub’s, enabling you to interact with Bitbucket repositories to list files, read file contents, and commit modifications.
-- **[Trello Open Function](https://github.com/AssistantEngine/open-functions-trello)**: Enables interactions with Trello boards, lists, and cards, facilitating project management directly within your assistant.
+- **[Trello](https://github.com/AssistantEngine/open-functions-trello)**: Enables interactions with Trello boards, lists, and cards, facilitating project management directly within your assistant.
+- **[Slack](https://github.com/AssistantEngine/open-functions-slack)**: Seamlessly connects your assistant to Slack and perform actions like listing channels, posting messages, replying to threads, adding reactions, and retrieving channel history and user profiles.
+- **[Jira Service Desk](https://github.com/AssistantEngine/open-functions-jira-service-desk)**: Integrates with Jira Service Desk to interact with service requests—enabling you to create, update, and manage requests (cards), list queues, add comments, transition statuses, and manage priorities.

 ## Resolvers